doctor-g/cs431/Week14.md

 ### Wrapping Up

-Add a file to the project called `ProjectReport.md`.
-Address the following prompts as part of your report:

-- Write one or more paragraphs comparing and contrasting the iterative and functional
-  approaches to string concatenation you explored in challenge #3.
-Which do you prefer, and why?

-- Explain how polymorphism engendered dependency inversion in this little application.
-Be clear and precise here, as this is, in part, an assessment of your correct use of technical terminology.
-  Consider, for example, where exactly is polymorphism used?
-  Where exactly is a dependency inverted?
+Complete the project report that you can find as `ProjectReport.md` in your repository.
+This includes documenting your solutions (or attempts) to the three challenges as well as addressing two reflection questions.

-Once you are satisfied with your submission, make sure you have pushed all your changes to your repository.
+Once you are satisfied with your submission, make sure you have committed and pushed all your changes to your repository.
 Then, through GitHub's web interface, open a pull request to my repository.
 I will evaluate your work via the pull request and enter my evaluation on Canvas.

 Note that the pull requests of your peers will be visible through the Web interface.
 As always, fight any temptation to dishonestly review others' work, as this